mharen/mharen.github.io/blog/2012/2012-12-how-much-of-that-sweet-sweet-data-does.md

 So 0.47 MiB/minute.
 Nice.
 If I convert my above figures into MiB from MB, I get 0.54 MiB/minute.
 That’s still more than Pandora claims, but we’re in the ballpark so I’ll take their word for it<sup>1</sup> (maybe I got some emails in the background during those 15 minutes…).

-So, Pandora mobile uses just under half a megabyte per minute, or ~28 MiB per hour. <strong>The Verizon data estimator over estimates Pandora usage by over 100%</strong>.
+So, Pandora mobile uses just under half a megabyte per minute, or ~28 MiB per hour. **The Verizon data estimator over estimates Pandora usage by over 100%**.
 To their credit, they indicated what figures they used, and certainly other sites or services may stream music at a higher bitrate.
 But if you just use Pandora, this is good news.

 <sup>1</sup>Huh.
 Now that I’ve simply confirmed Pandora’s claimed usage this whole experiement seems a bit ridiculous…